Bai people: Language

 As of 2004, only Bai people who lived in the mountains spoke Bai as their only language, but some Han Chinese in Dali also spoke Bai due to local influence.
 Among modern Bai people, Chinese is usually used for popular media such as radio, television, and news, while Bai is relegated to folk-arts related activities.
 No book in the Bai language has been published as of 2005.

 The origins of the language have been obscured by many years of intensive Chinese influence.
-Several theories have been proposed, including categorizing it as a sister language of Chinese, a separate group within the Sino-Tibetan family, or in a category more related to the Austrasiatic language or Hmong language.
+Several theories have been proposed, including categorizing it as a sister language of Chinese, a separate group within the Sino-Tibetan family, or in a category more related to the Austroasiatic languages or Hmong language.
 Superficially, the Bai lexicon and grammar are closer to Chinese languages, but they also share common vocabulary items with the Lolo-Burmese languages.

 According to the Manshu (Book of Barbarians) by Fan Chuo (9th century), the Baimans pronunciation of Chinese was the most accurate out of all the tribes in the area.
 Scriptures from Nanzhao unearthed in 1950s show that they were written in the Bai language (similar to Chữ Nôm and the Old Zhuang script) but it does not seem Nanzhao ever attempted to standardize or popularize the script.
 The same was true for its successor, the Dali Kingdom.
 During the Ming dynasty, the government began offering state examinations in Yunnan, which solidified Classical Chinese as the official language.